idraney/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

 Over one lap of recovery driving was recorded in an effort to make the car learn how to adhere to the center of the track, and correct if it was to find itself at the track's edge.
-To do so, the car would be driven to the edge of the track, and recording would be turned on prior to driving the car to the center of the track.
-Recording would be turned off once the car reached the center of the track.
+To do so, the car would be driven to the edge of the track, and recording would be activated prior to driving the car to the center of the track.
+Recording would then be deactivated once the car reached the center of the track.
 This process was repeated throughout the track, recovering from both right and left edges of the track.
 An example of recovery driving is displayed in the five images below.

 ![alt text][image3_1]
 ![alt text][image3_2]